whenSunSet/Comfyui_Object_Detect_QWen_VL/README.md

 ## Usage
 1. Place this repository inside your `ComfyUI/custom_nodes` directory.
 2. From the **Download and Load Qwen2.5-VL Model** node, select the model you want to use.
-It will be downloaded automatically if not present.
+The snapshot download will resume automatically if a previous attempt was interrupted.
 3. Connect the output model to **Qwen2.5-VL Object Detection**, provide an image and a prompt like `Locate the cat and output its bbox coordinates in JSON format`.
 4. Feed the resulting bounding boxes into the SAM2 workflow for further processing.